Paulmicha/css-organization/README.md

     - *Content model* – Do they share the same content model and look similar and have a similar purpose, then maybe you can come up with a more abstract name and merge the two components into one.

-## Existing approaches
+## CSS frameworks

-The organization of CSS in various libraries or frameworks usually aims to avoid common pitfalls of the *cascading* part of CSS in modular design system (i.e. preventing the accidental bleeding of rules).
+The organization of CSS in various libraries or frameworks usually aims to avoid common pitfalls of the *cascading* part of CSS in modular design systems (i.e. preventing the accidental bleeding of rules).

-[@dakotaleemartinez provides an example](https://medium.com/@dakotaleemartinez/keeping-your-css-dry-with-tachyons-bb1c0dc66dce) of a problematic Bootstrap 3 navbar component extension, illustrating some of the pains these approaches aim to ease.

-[@ahfarmer's article](http://andrewhfarmer.com/how-to-style-react/) gives a categorization of the tooling available as of 2016/04/16, and [@fat's talk](https://www.youtube.com/watch?v=iniwPUEbPUM) touches upon the origins of CSS, putting its evolution and uses in perspective - along with [@zackbloom's "The Languages Which Almost Became CSS"](https://eager.io/blog/the-languages-which-almost-were-css/).
+[@dakotaleemartinez provides an example](https://medium.com/@dakotaleemartinez/keeping-your-css-dry-with-tachyons-bb1c0dc66dce) of a problematic Bootstrap 3 navbar component extension, illustrating some of the pains these approaches aim to ease. [@ahfarmer's article](http://andrewhfarmer.com/how-to-style-react/) gives a categorization of the tooling available as of 2016/04/16, and [@fat's talk](https://www.youtube.com/watch?v=iniwPUEbPUM) touches upon the origins of CSS, putting its evolution and uses in perspective - along with [@zackbloom's "The Languages Which Almost Became CSS"](https://eager.io/blog/the-languages-which-almost-were-css/).

-I find there are 2 types of approaches to "kill the cascade" in CSS :
+I find there are 2 types of approaches to composable, modular design in CSS :

 - Class naming conventions - ex: eCSS, ITCSS, etc (see below).
 Such conventions already allow for implementing robust organization, and for projects that aren't going to need the kind of scaling that eCSS, ITCSS and the like are providing, we still can have the flexibility of a [SMACSS-based approach](https://snook.ca/archives/html_and_css/dealing-with-cascade-specificity), which means either picking classes or child selectors where appropriate - provided any potential "bleed" is at least documented and/or its scope really narrow.